 How to use this rub:

--Season grilled vegetables or add a little to your next potato salad.
+- Season grilled vegetables or add a little to your next potato salad or favorite party dip.

 Pitmaster BBQ Rib Rub